33nano/33nano/README.md

 14. **What are some of the coolest things that PKN has ever learned?**
-- Rational Emotive Behavior Therapy (Udemy course), Building a Second Brain (Tiago Forte), Latin and Neuro Linguistic Programming.
+- Rational Emotive Behavior Therapy (Udemy course)
+- Building a Second Brain (Tiago Forte),
+- Latin
+- Neuro Linguistic Programming.

 15. **What text editor does PKN use?**
 - He uses [Neovim](https://neovim.io/)